thanks4opensource/regbits/README.md

         usart2->config <<= USART_BAUD_19200;  // or usart2->config.ins(USART_BAUD_19200)

-But more important than what regbits does is what it DOES NOT do.
+But more important than what regbits does is what it does NOT do.
 All of the following will compile without error but almost certainly cause serious, hard to debug problems when executed:

         // read the manual if you want to know what this is trying to do *(int*)(0x40100010) = 0x802;